-Take a $9.99 table, a craft knife and a little imagination and you can have a different coffee or side table – or both – every day of the year!
-The ever present Ikea brand Lack side table costs little more than a take-away pizza, yet it’s surprisingly sturdy and longlasting.
+Take a $9.99 table, a craft knife, and a little imagination and you can have a different coffee or side table – or both – every day of the year!
+The ever-present Ikea brand Lack side table costs little more than a takeaway pizza, yet it’s surprisingly sturdy and longlasting.
 The only thing wrong with it is that it looks the same day in, month out, year after year!
-Here’s a great way to personalise it and you can change the look along with your mood or the occasion!
+Here’s a great way to personalize it and you can change the look along with your mood or the occasion!

 Don’t have an Ikea store nearby?
 Not a problem – since this manufacturing technique is very common you shouldn’t have to look too far for something comparable.
 Better still, with new delivery options like MeeMeep, you can get the original home delivered!

 These tables are just a thin veneer over strong and durable honeycomb cardboard.
 They’re light, very robust yet easy to modify with the most basic of tools.

 The key to great design is imagination and we’re sure you’ve got heaps of that!
 Read on for